gap-system/gap/CONTRIBUTING.md

 [pull requests](https://github.com/gap-system/gap-git/pulls).
 We do not want you wasting your time duplicating somebody's work!

+## Contributing to the library

+We do not want you wasting your time nor duplicating somebody's work!

+Developers should be prepared to wait until their PR has been discussed and authorized prior to the PRs inclusion.

 ## The Campsite Rule

 A basic rule when contributing to GAP is the **campsite rule**: leave the codebase in better condition than you found it.
 Please clean up any messes that you find, and don't leave behind new messes for the next contributor.

-## Contributing to the library.

-We do not want you wasting your time nor duplicating somebody's work!

-Developers should be prepared to wait until their PR has been discussed and authorized prior to the PRs inclusion.

 ## Making Changes